 When you use the Tor Browser, it redirects your internet traffic through the Tor network of volunteer servers scattered around the world.
 Each connection bounces through three servers before reaching the intended destination.
 This, alongside three layers of encryption, makes the user very hard to track down.

-Tor’s users range from truthseekers like journalists, investigators, and whistleblowers, to online criminals, hackers, and drug dealers that use the dark web for shadier purposes.
+Tor’s users range from truthseekers like journalists, investigators, and whistleblowers to online criminals, hackers, and drug dealers who use the dark web for shadier purposes.

 But this is not the rule.
-Most people simply use Tor to improve their privacy.
+Most people use Tor to improve their privacy, and several safe, legal, and useful dark web sites exist.

 Tor pros